Home Insurance for Tenants

 If you’re a renter, you won’t need to obtain buildings insurance.
 That’s the responsibility of your landlord.
 If the property you’re renting sustains damage, your landlord’s policy will cover the repair of structures like roofs, windows, doors and floors.
 Your landlord may also have a contents insurance policy that covers the appliances and furnishings they’ve provided with the property.

-But the personal possessions you keep the property will not be covered by either of these policies.
+But the personal possessions you keep in the property will not be covered by either of these policies.
 You will need to get a separate contents insurance policy — sometimes marketed as tenants insurance.
 These policies will offer compensation or replacements in the event of the destruction, loss, theft and accidental damage of your personal possessions.

 According to the Association of British Insurers (ABI), the average UK residence houses nearly £35,000 of possessions.
 But despite the high cost of replacing these, nearly half of all tenants in the UK don’t have contents insurance.
 Overall, there is more than £266 million worth of uninsured home contents in the UK.